sudipshourja/cctv-cloud-vms-software/README.md

 ## Benefits
 - **Accessibility and Convenience**: Access live stream or playback footage with extended retention periods from anywhere via our user-friendly web application.
-- **Cloud Platform Based Off-Site Storage**: Store footage securely in the cloud, eliminating the risk of physical damage or loss.
+- **Off-Site Storage With Cloud Platforms**: Store footage securely in the cloud, eliminating the risk of physical damage or loss.
 - **Data Protection and Security**: Ensure the safety and integrity of surveillance footage with robust data protection measures.
 - **Scalability and Flexibility**: Easily scale the storage capacity to accommodate growing surveillance needs.
 - **Cost-Effectiveness**: Save costs by utilizing our solution instead of investing in expensive hardware or other cloud services.